thermodo/ThermodoSDK/README.md

 /*!
  * This method will be called every time the Thermodo device returns a new temperature reading.
  * @param thermodo The shared THMThermodo instance
- * @param temperature The measured temperature in celcius */
+ * @param temperature The measured temperature in celsius */
 - (void)thermodo:(THMThermodo *)thermodo didGetTemperature:(CGFloat)temperature;